-Notification levels have been established for all instruments.
+Notification levels have been established for all instruments installed prior to 2020.
 The current notifications levels for piezometers are not intended to be indicative of a dam safety concern but rather to identify any measured change from historic or expected behaviour that warrants a due diligence review by Teck and the Engineer of Record (or designate) to understand the likely cause of that change.
+The current monitoring period is from September 1, 2021 to August 31, 2022.
+The previous monitoring period was from September 1, 2020 to August 31, 2021.